prefapp/tfm/modules/azure-disks-backup/README.md

 # Whether soft delete is enabled or disabled for the vault
 soft_delete         = "Off"

+# Default retention duration for backups in days before they are deleted (14 days free)
+retention_duration_in_days = 30

 # List of backup policies to be created
 backup_policies = [
   {